There’s nothing mystical about making a Canadian resume. You can make one in just a few simple steps.

 - Functional resume formats emphasize your skills rather than your job history, perfect for career changers, individuals with gaps in their employment or newcomers to the workforce.

 - Combination resume formats blend the strengths of chronological and functional resumes, starting with your skills and achievements before listing your job history in reverse-chronological order.
-This format suits those with significant experience and skills who also wish to highlight a consistent work history.
+This format suits those at the midlevel of their career who want to highlight a consistent work history alongside key skills.

 With these formats in mind, let’s look at some tips to make sure your resume looks good and reads well.